 Paying off debt is high on the to-do list of most financial advice, and rightly so.
 Credit card debt especially is a drag on your financial health.
 It gives you little benefit aside from the instant gratification of acquiring items before you have the funds to pay for, and the interest you pay is usually exorbitantly high.

-Since many artists and other freelance workers experience uneven income throughout much of their career, you may often have periods in which you will need to draw on your credit.
+Therefore, you may have periods in which you will need to draw on your credit.
 Often, you will find that your debt and income levels move inversely to one another.

-As a result, you may never experience a time when you are 100% debt free.
-Therefore, you may never have any savings should you follow the strict advice of waiting until all debt is erased before investing.
+As a result, a freelance professional or artist may never experience a time when they are 100 percent debt free.
+Therefore, you may never have any savings if you follow the strict advice of waiting until all debt is erased before investing.

-One way to address this issue is to determine the total amount of money you have each month to allocate toward paying down debt and building assets.
-During times that you are striving to reduce high debt levels, allocate the majority of these funds to that while still putting at least a small amount in assets.
+One way to address this tension is to determine the total amount of money you have each month to allocate toward paying down debt and building assets.
+During times that you are striving to reduce high debt levels, allocate the majority of these funds to reducing debt while still putting at least a small amount in assets.